Rapidity: History

 In 1908 Hermann Minkowski explained how the Lorentz transformation could be seen as simply a hyperbolic rotation of the spacetime coordinates, i.e., a rotation through an imaginary angle.
 This angle therefore represents (in one spatial dimension) a simple additive measure of the velocity between frames.
 The rapidity parameter replacing velocity was introduced in 1910 by Vladimir Varićak and by E. T. Whittaker.
-The parameter was named rapidity by Alfred Robb (1911) and this term was adopted by many subsequent authors, such as Silberstein (1914), Morley (1936) and Rindler (2001).
+The parameter was named rapidity by Alfred Robb (1911) and this term was adopted by many subsequent authors, such as Ludwik Silberstein (1914), Frank Morley (1936) and Wolfgang Rindler (2001).